5. Hermes and the Infant Dionysus

 Check out this video for another take on some of the greatest sculptures in the world!

-A great big thank you to our first sponsor Rockwall HVAC Repair!
-If you want to find out more about the services they offer, click here!
+A great big thank you to our first sponsor Medical Resources Inc!
+If you want to find out more about their Home Health Service Birmingham, AL, check out their website!